 \subsection{Attention-Based Patch Matching Module}

-In this section, we introduce our novel attention-based architecture inspired by~\citep{liu2021swin}, which transforms self-attention that is employed for single input frame into a patch correspondence module for reference-based super-resolution.
+In this section, we introduce our novel attention-based architecture inspired by~\citep{liu2021swin}, which transforms self-attention for single input frame into a patch correspondence module for reference-based super-resolution.
 Texture transfer from $REF$ to $LR$ frame is an important phase that requires accurate detection of similar spatial textures.
-Prior work focuses on iterating over all possible pairs of patches in two images, which is a bulky and time-consuming process that leads to inefficient models in terms of execution time and limits the ability to deploy on power-constrained systems.
-However, our module is designed such that it has a lightweight attention mechanism that performs patch-matching operations in various resolutions.
-In addition, the preceding methods rely on global patch-matching that works fine for images with large texture differences.
-However, this approach falls short in exploiting the local similarity between neighboring frames.
+Prior work focuses on iterating over all possible pairs of patches in two images leading to inefficient models in terms of execution time and limiting the ability to deploy on power-constrained systems.
+However, our module is a lightweight attention mechanism that performs patch-matching operations in various resolutions.
+In addition, the preceding methods rely on global patch-matching which is suitable for images with large texture differences.
+However, it is unable to exploit the local similarities between neighboring frames.
 Our patch-matching module is solely based on local correspondences with a window structure for detecting and transferring similar textures.

 In this module, $LR$ and $REF$ frames are initially partitioned into $4 \times 4$ patches by a convolution layer with a stride of 4 and output channel size of 48 and these patches are given as input to the sequential patch-matching blocks.
 Firstly, a shift operation is applied on these patches to extract features at different locations and scales, and $3 \times 3$ windowed groups are formed from shifted patches.
 Then, a novel self-attention mechanism is applied on these windows as detailed below.
 A pipeline of 6 patch matching blocks is created by forming 3 groups with each having 2 sub-blocks.
 Additionally, a patch merging mechanism is employed on the last two groups for increasing channel size and reducing the resolution of input feature maps.
 Consecutive patch matching groups have output channel sizes of $(48, 96, 192)$, respectively.
 This approach offers patch-matching in various resolutions and localizations that enable a better adjusted and robust fusion process.
 A high-level overview of this module is illustrated in Figure \ref{fig:swin_high_level}.